reneprenc/problem-statements/templates/problem/Distributed Generation Allocation Problem.md

 Copyright 2024 Rene Prenc.

-This document is licensed under XXXX.
+This document is licensed under CC-BY-4.0.

 <!-- Complete the above accordingly.
 Copyright and licensing information must be
 consistent with the comment at the beggining of the markdown file -->